Essential English Tourism Vocabulary for Connecting with Any Traveler

 People who work in the travel industry around the world generally use English as a common language to communicate with international tourists.
-This not only includes tour guides, but also people working in hotels, restaurants, transportation services and more.
-You could work in a bakery in a busy tourist district, as a taxi driver, a hotel receptionist or even a bike tour guide.

 Because there are so many jobs in tourism, there are many different types of tourism English.
 If you’re looking at a job in this dynamic, international industry, you’ll discover that your daily responsibilities require a special set of vocabulary.

 In this guide, I’ll show you some of the most useful vocabulary you’ll need to know for the tourism industry, so that you’ll be prepared for a range of situations!

 - Phrases to Check for Understanding

 Basic Vocabulary to Get You Started